 Pain Tolerance and Threshold

-Mental strength allows athletes to push past the moment where discomfort tries to shut them down.
+Strongman is repeated exposure to discomfort.
+Long carries, heavy loads, max-effort attempts.
+Mental strength lets you push past the moment where discomfort tries to shut you down.

 Focus and Concentration